Sitedesign/dnssync/README.md

 ## dnssync-web

 This is a webserver for updating IPs for DDNS domains and retriving DDNS zone.
+This is the modified version of tinyhttpd written in C.

 ### Configuration